benefits & techniques

-stimulating mind & body to integrate internal & external consciousness
+stimulating mind & body to effect personal progression

 In the second year of association and beyond, communitarians align their lifestyles with the practice of observing seven daily personal progression principles, which includes the twice daily practice of Active Meditation.
 There are many forms of Active Meditation including: free-form dance, yoga, Tai Chi, swimming, cycling, painting, walking, gardening, creating and colouring mandalas, as well as, knitting and other types of crafting.

 Active Meditation offers abundant opportunities to stimulate and increase the flow of ‘life force’, enhancing both the mental and physical health of those who commit to practicing this daily observance.
 When an entire community conscientiously commits to raising the level of ‘life force’ flowing within the collective, major contributions to progress and practical productivity are achieved.

 The central form of ‘Active Meditation’ practiced by communitarians at least once a day, for a half-hour to an hour or more, centres around intense physical movement and vocalizations, followed by stillness and silence.

 While the infamous Bhagwan Shree Rajneesh, later known as Osho, was not the originator of the root techniques of Active Meditation, the Indian Guru is certainly entitled to be credited with introducing this form of meditation to the west, as well as, reviving its core methods throughout Indian Ashrams and Eastern Yoga retreats.